Cyclosporine vs Tacrolimus

 As one of the leading manufacturers and suppliers of Cyclosporine and tacrolimus in China, we have been asked by many customers about the differences between the two APIs.

-Therefore, we decide to write an article to list their similarities and differences in detail so any customers interested in this knowledge can check it out.
+Therefore, we decided to write an article to list their similarities and differences in detail so any customers interested in this knowledge can check it out.

 Both cyclosporine and tacrolimus are immunosuppressive medications used to prevent organ transplant rejection and treat certain autoimmune and inflammatory disorders.